 Subdomains are Viewed as Separate Sites

 Just as Google says, both your subdomain and root site will be crawled and indexed, but that’s just the problem.
-Your company site and your blog will be two separate sites.
-If Google is working to index both your blog and your website, you’re limiting the SEO power of both instead of allowing them to work together.
-By keeping your blog separate from your website, you decrease the SEO value of your main website and lose many visitor benefits and ranking factors.
+Your company site and your subdomain will be two separate sites.
+If Google is working to index both your subdomain and your website, you’re limiting the SEO power of both instead of allowing them to work together.
+By keeping your content separate from your website, you decrease the SEO value of your main website and lose many visitor benefits and ranking factors.

-However, with an integrated website, Google will see both your main site and your blog as one, strengthening the power of both as they work together in terms of ranking factors.
+However, with an integrated website, Google will see both your main site and your subdomain as one, strengthening the power of both as they work together in terms of ranking factors.

-Blog Subdomains Don’t Add to Your Total Pages
+Subdomains Don’t Add to Your Total Pages or SEO

 With a subdomain, the posts are featured on a separate website, so the content won’t contribute as a major ranking factor for your main site.
 We all know that the more pages your site has to index (if they are quality pages that people read, share and link to), the higher it will rank because Google loves content-rich sites to boost authority.

-With an integrated blog, Google will crawl the new posts within days, adding more value to the main site and increasing traffic by as much as 53 percent after 51 posts have been published.
-Not to mention, the blog posts will inherit the authority of the parent site, so both the blog and website will rank better.
+With an integration, Google will crawl the new posts within days, adding more value to the main site and increasing traffic by as much as 53 percent after 51 posts have been published.
+Not to mention, the subdomain posts will inherit the authority of the parent site, so both the content and website will rank better.

 Subdomain Shares Won’t Benefit the Main Domain’s Authority